ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 Revision History

-Amended August 2025: Revised policy to more accurately follow current practice and specify the distinction between graduation and commencement.
+Amended Fall 2025: Revised policy to more accurately follow current practice and specify the distinction between graduation and commencement.
 Specific changes include removal of late application fee and change in language of awarding of certificates at commencement.

-Amended 1993: Revised policy changes application deadlines for undergraduate programs: from 10th week of the spring semester to March 15 for December graduation; from second week of the fall semester to September 15 for May graduation; and from last week of the fall semester to December 15 for August graduation.
+Amended Fall 1993: Revised policy changes application deadlines for undergraduate programs: from 10th week of the spring semester to March 15 for December graduation; from second week of the fall semester to September 15 for May graduation; and from last week of the fall semester to December 15 for August graduation.